oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 ```

 Note that we can use `list_item` block type to be able to add custom attributes (e.g. `class`) to the `<li>` tag and add child blocks.
-For the list items with no children we can add any other block tyle, `link` in our example, and it will be wrapped into the `<li>` tag.
+For the list items with no children we can add any other block type, `link` in our example, and it will be wrapped into the `<li>` tag.

 So our rendered HTML will look like this:
 ```html